If you are worried about the risks of fraud when using a self-directed IRA, then do as the SEC recommends in their Fraud Alert, “Ask a professional”.

 Ask a professional

 I have to tip my hat to the SEC.
 Towards the end of their investor alert, they recommend that,

 “investors should consider getting a second opinion from a licensed and unbiased investment professional.”

 Considering Innovative Advisory Group is one of only a few investment advisors who have a specialized and extensive understanding of alternative investments inside self-directed IRAs, I’ll have to send them a holiday card thanking them for their recommendation.

 Innovative Advisory Group is a wealth management firm that specializes in alternative investments held inside self-directed IRAs.
-We understand the regulatory, custodial, logistical, legal, tax and risk-related issues regarding these types of investments held inside an IRA.
-Innovative Advisory Group also has the capability of providing due diligence and strategic investment advice for assets which our clients either own or are interested in owning.
-These include real estate, tax liens, private companies, hedge funds, non-traded REITs, Limited Partnerships, livestock, horses and more.
+We understand the regulatory, custodial, logistical, legal, tax, and risk-related issues regarding these types of investments held inside an IRA.
+Innovative Advisory Group also has the capability of providing due diligence and strategic investment advice for assets that our clients either own or are interested in owning.
+These include real estate, tax liens, private companies, hedge funds, non-traded REITs, Limited Partnerships, livestock, horses, and more.